 Election out.
 Instead of using the above rules, you can elect, for depreciation purposes, to treat the adjusted basis of the exchanged or involuntarily converted property as if disposed of at the time of the exchange or involuntary conversion.
 Treat the carryover basis and excess basis, if any, for the acquired property as if placed in service the later of the date you acquired it or the time of the disposition of the exchanged or involuntarily converted property.
 The depreciable basis of the new property is the adjusted basis of the exchanged or involuntarily converted property plus any additional amount you paid for it.
-The election, if made, applies to both the acquired property.
+The election, if made, applies to both the acquired property and the exchanged or involuntarily converted property.
 This election does not affect the amount of gain or loss recognized on the exchange or involuntary conversion.